-Secondly Brett Curren has previously been an advisor to Labor Police Minister Bob Cameron beginning in 2007, then he was Daniel Andrews’ Chief of Staff while he was Opposition leader in 2010-2014.
+Secondly, Brett Curren has previously been an advisor to Labor Police Minister Bob Cameron, beginning in 2007.
+He was then Andrews’ Chief of Staff while Andrews was Opposition leader in 2010-2014.

-He returned to Victoria Police in 2015 as the chief of staff to Chief Commissioner Graham Ashton who was appointed to the position by the newly elected Premier Daniel Andrews.
+He returned to Victoria Police in 2015 as the chief of staff to Chief Commissioner Graham Ashton, who was appointed to the position by the newly elected Premier Andrews.

-Though it must be said that the Police Association of Victoria are not currently fans of the Andrews’ Government with their members threatening industrial action over the 2% pay increase they have been offered, they argue given their current responsibilities they deserve a 4% pay rise.
+It must be said that the Police Association of Victoria is not currently a fan of the Andrews’ Government, with its members threatening industrial action over the 2% pay increase they have been offered – they argue that, given their current responsibilities, they deserve a 4% pay rise.

-There is a pending royal commission into how Nicola Gobbo was recruited and paid as a police informant in Victoria.
-It has been labeled the biggest legal scandal in Australia as it violated to the core the fairness and ethics of our legal system.
+There is a pending royal commission into how Gobbo was recruited and paid as a police informant in Victoria.
+It has been labelled the biggest legal scandal in Australia, as it violated, to the core, the fairness and ethics of our legal system.

-Police Commissioner Graham Ashton said of Commander Brett Curran’s appointment “With 31 years at Victoria Police, he is one of our longest-serving Commanders, with a proven ability to work through complex matters with skill and sound judgment”.
+Police Commissioner Ashton said of Commander Curran’s appointment, “with 31 years at Victoria Police, he is one of our longest-serving Commanders, with a proven ability to work through complex matters with skill and sound judgement”.

 Victoria Police’s Diversity and Inclusion Strategy

-Victoria Police in its diversity and inclusion information section claims “A diverse, inclusive and respectful workforce means we are better equipped to support one another and form stronger links with all communities”.
+Victoria Police, in its diversity and inclusion information section, claims that “a diverse, inclusive and respectful workforce means we are better equipped to support one another and form stronger links with all communities”.

-It has published a glossy Diversity and Inclusion Framework 2017-2020 with separate more detailed strategy and action plans for gender equality; Lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ) peoples; Aboriginal and Torres Strait Islander peoples; Culturally and linguistically diverse (CALD) peoples and Peoples with disability.
+It has published a glossy Diversity and Inclusion Framework 2017-2020, with separate, more detailed strategy and action plans for gender equality; lesbian, gay, bisexual, trans and gender-diverse, intersex and queer (LGBTIQ) peoples; Aboriginal and Torres Strait Islander peoples; culturally and linguistically diverse (CALD) peoples; and peoples with disability.

 Other Daniel Andrews Controversies

-Daniel Andrews at the end of the first year of his second four-term as Premier is facing other controversies.
-Daniel Andrews has admitted in the last 24 hours he received a $2500 donation from property developer John Woodman in his 2002 state election campaign.
+Daniel Andrews, at the end of the first year of his second four-term as Premier, is facing other controversies.
+He has admitted in the last 24 hours receiving a $2,500 donation from property developer John Woodman in his 2002 state election campaign.

-Woodman is become the central focus of an Independent Broad-based Anti-corruption Commission investigation over donations to some councilors at the City of Casey council in Melbourne’s South East.
-Andrews’ connections to Woodman were revealed when they dined together in 2017 which was alleged to be simply organizing a golf charity day.
+Woodman has become the central focus of an Independent Broad-based Anti-corruption Commission investigation over donations to some councillors at the City of Casey in Melbourne’s south-east.
+Andrews’ connections to Woodman were revealed when they dined together in 2017, which was alleged to be simply organising a golf charity day.

-Daniel Andrews has also come under fire for signing the state of Victoria up to China’s global Belt and Road infrastructure project at a time when the Communist dictatorship’s foreign interference and human rights abuses are increasingly in the spotlight.
+Andrews has also come under fire for signing up the state of Victoria to China’s global Belt and Road infrastructure project, at a time when the Communist dictatorship’s foreign interference and human rights abuses are increasingly in the spotlight.
 Andrews claimed signing up to the project was ‘the right thing to do’.

-A protest against Belt and Road project will be held outside Victoria’s Parliament House on Sunday 15th December organised by concerned Victorians from all cultural backgrounds.
+A protest against the Belt and Road project will be held outside Victoria’s Parliament House on Sunday 15th December, organised by concerned Victorians from all cultural backgrounds.

-However, if recent history is anything to go by Teflon Dan can possibly wash off these scandals.
+If recent history is anything to go by, however, Teflon Dan can possibly wash off these scandals.
 Only sustained media and political scrutiny will keep these new controversies in the public consciousness.